Bernie Sanders Praised For Using Campaign Infrastructure To Help Union Organizers

 Sara Nelson, President of the Association of Flight Attendants, also praised Sanders.
 In a Twitter message posted on Saturday, Nelson said that “using campaign infrastructure to exercise the power of people coming together is living union.”

-More than a 1,000 Sanders supporters ended up joining the workers, according to HuffPost.
+More than 1,000 Sanders supporters ended up joining the workers, according to HuffPost.
 The publication notes that the collaboration between Bernie Sanders’ campaign and California strikers was weeks in the making, given that campaign officials have kept in touch with the workers, helping them organize.

 I fully support these medical workers in Ohio, who are striking to make St. Vincent Medical Center put patients over profits.
 They are on the right side of history. https://t.co/fVIDNsiiKs